haliltoprak549/hack-the-box/BabyEncrypt/report.md

-# Decrypting a message in BabyEncryption
+# Decrypting secret message in BabyEncryption

 ## Description
 In this challange, there is a python script, that encryptes a message and a file that includes the encrypted message.
 And I will explain my own solution to decrypting this message.